blinkybool/fuzz/README.md

 # TODO (for you)
 - [x] Deployment to github pages.
-- Templating: `template.rs` is a barebones version of templating with something like [Sailfish](https://github.com/rust-sailfish/sailfish)
+- Templating:
+	- The simplest solution is what we are doing in lib.rs with the render_body function.
+You might have different rendering functions if you want to wrap markdown files in different html templates.
+	- However it's hard to work with html inside a raw rust string, so something like [Sailfish](https://github.com/rust-sailfish/sailfish) gives a general purpose way to make html template files with parameters.
 - CSS: Make it pretty
 - Make the rebuilding smarter (it seems to rebuild multiple times per save)
 - LaTeX rendering